wxv/Algorithms/README.md

 A collection of assorted algorithms written mostly in C++.
 Most are in widespread use.

-Note: None of the algorithms are written in C or C#.
-Some might be in other languages for fun.
+Note: None of the algorithms are written in C or Objective-C. Some might be in other languages for fun.

 Algorithms
 ----------